Are you ready for tax season? The students at Widener University are but they need your help!

 Princess was first student to receive a technology grant from The Elsie Project.
 She's pictured here with co-founders, Deb & Jamie McCracken.

 Your contributions will enable us to meet our goals of providing new technology equipment and financial literacy education to students and communities in need.
-Thank you!
+Thank you for your support!